What is an ADU?

 ADU stands for Accessory Dwelling Unit.
 An Accessory Dwelling Unit (ADU) is an accessory or second dwelling unit, including its own kitchen, bedroom, and bathroom facilities, attached or detached from the primary dwelling unit on the zoning lot.
 ADUs are intended to be “accessory” to the main house, and are typically much smaller and sited to the rear or side of the house.

-It is part of the Mayors affordable housing strategy, that allows homeowners to create secondary units that are usually much smaller.
-It has several benefits to homeowners.
-For instance it can help seniors “age in place” by allowing them to move into the smaller unit and rent out the main house.
+It is part of the Mayor’s affordable housing strategy, that allows homeowners to create secondary units that are usually much smaller.
+It has several benefits for homeowners.
+For instance, it can help seniors “age in place” by allowing them to move into the smaller unit and rent out the main house.

 Since ADU’s and Ohana’s share the same intent, infrastructure requirements, and community perception, it’s helpful to understand the history, success and pitfalls of Ohana Dwellings in Honolulu.

 Multi-generational dwellings were enacted by the Hawaii State Legislature in 1981 (Act 229).
 The term “Ohana Dwellings Units” as they are commonly known, was coined by then Honolulu Mayor Eileen Anderson.